 (Steven Winick article - 1997 Tour Programme)

 After starting to play the guitar at 14 Bob first joined a local band in Tooting called 'Earl Sheridan and the Houseshakers' until they left Earl and became the 'The Pack'.
 They got picked up by Paul Raven to become 'Paul Raven and the Pack' for about 2 years but never made any money!
 After returning to regular work Raven's brother introduced him to 'Andrew Oldham' who made part of the House Band at Immediate Records, which also involved recording with Thane Russal.
 (Here he is playing lead guitar on a minor hit 'Security' for 'Thane Russal and the Three' on the video opposite).
 Bob also worked with P J Proby at some point during this time.
-After becoming disillusioned with Pop music he turned to Folk music, playing with Peter Knight until Peter of course joined Steeleye.
-Bob then returned to work (and recording the album below with Roger Nichlson) not expecting to ever become a full time musician before the call from Peter came to join Steeleye.
+After becoming disillusioned with Pop music he gave up the music business before eventually turning to Folk music.

 In early 1972, before joining Steeleye, Bob recorded an album with Roger Nicholson, the renowned Dulcimer player.
 The album features Bob playing the acoustic guitar and singing.
 The album shows that Bob had already performed and recorded 'trad folk', and in particular his singing of 'The Sheep Stealer' and 'The Layly Worm and the Mackerel of the Sea' on the album gave hints of what to expect (notwithstanding that the latter also had a variant that Bob later turned into 'Alison Gross'.)
 It also highlights the lazy PR around Bob (and Rick's) joining Steeleye that the only focus on was their Rock background when joining Steeleye.